 WHO CAN DELIVER BLANK REQUEST FORMS FOR VOTE-BY-MAIL BALLOTS?

-- Anyone can deliver (in person or by mail with campaign materials) blank request forms to voters. - No limit exists. - No standardized statewide uniform request form currently exists.
-Some counties have created their own form.
+• Anyone can deliver (in person or by mail with campaign materials) any number of blank request forms to voters.

 WHO CAN PICK-UP AND RETURN COMPLETED REQUEST FORMS FOR VOTE-BY-MAIL BALLOT?